Credentials determine who can see the data provided by a data source. The 2 types of data credentials are:

-You've created a Google Analytics data source connecting to your company's All Website Traffic view.
+You've created a Google Analytics data source that connects to your company's All Website Traffic view.
 You selected owner's credentials in the data source Configuration tab.
 You've shared this data source with Nikhil and Betsy.
 Nikhil has his own Google Analytics login and permission to access the All Website Traffic view.
 Betsy does not have access to this view.
 However, both Nikhil and Betsy can view reports based on this data source, because it uses your credentials, not theirs.

-This option requires each user of the data source (or reports built using the data source) to provide their own credentials to access the data set.
+This option requires each user of the data source (or reports that are built using the data source) to provide their own credentials to access the data set.
 If they do not have access to the data set, they won't be able view the data in reports, or edit the data source fields.

 It's the same scenario as above, only this time you've selected the viewer's credential option.
 You've shared a report built using this data source with the same people, but only Nikhil, who has his own credentials to the All Website Traffic view in Google Analytics will be able to see the data.
-When Betsy views the report, she will see not see this data.
+When Betsy views the report, she will not see this data.

-Revoke data source credentials
+Revoke your data credentials

 For example, if you create a data source for your company and then leave that company, you can stop that data source from retrieving data.
 You can do this for an individual data source, or you can revoke your credentials from all data sources to which you no longer have access.

-Revoke credentials from a single data source
+Revoke your credentials from a single data source